-The Strawmaster+ harrow sections consist of four, five or seven rows with twelve tines per row which hold the straw.
+The Strawmaster Plus harrow sections consist of four rows with ten tines per row which hold the straw.
 As the tines drag along the ground, they oscillate to build up a high frequency vibration and provide a shattering action which breaks up the straw allowing the residue to be spread evenly as it is released.
 When stood vertically the tines will rake flax residue.